Zhiji022/ai-policy-read/README.md

 - Text: markdown loader
 - Table: pdfplumber llm
 - html: beautiful soup loader
 By loading and chunking text as markdown, the nature structure of the document is preserved and easily detectable.
 Thus, the logic and of the text boundary is much closer to what it originally intended.
 Since the tables in the document have clear and unified pattern, the parser successfully extracted the information without being distorted by the format.
 The bs4 loader is able to load the html file which is provided by the user by implementing the Beautiful Soup library.
 Pros: texts are more logically chunked and information are better groupped and preserved.
-Cons: some manual cleaning is required
+Cons: some manual cleaning is required.

 #### Finetuning embedding model
 Two embedding models were tested.
 The snowflake-arctic-embed-m-v1.5 as base and the fine tuned snowflake-arctic-embed-xs.
 The selection is based on the [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard) on retrieval task.
 The model was fine tuned using a synthetically generated dataset.